The Development Tools, the Learning Approach, and the App Idea

 Grit is passion and perseverance for very long-term goals.
 Grit is having stamina.
 Grit is sticking with your future, day-in, day-out.
 Not just for the week, not just for the month, but for years.
 And working really hard to make that future a reality.
 Grit is living life like it’s a marathon, not a sprint.

 Some of my students asked, "How long would it take to become a good developer?"

 It takes time to master programming and become a great developer.
 It usually takes years.
 Not weeks, not months but years.

 This book will help you kick start the journey.
 You will learn all the basics of Swift and iOS programming and eventually, build an app.
-That said, it takes time and lots of practices to become a competent programmer and build some awesome apps.
+That said, it takes time and lots of practices to become a professional programmer.